tuespetre/Impatient/README.md

 	join Y y in ys on x.Key equals y.z select new { x, y }

-	// Will require a client GroupBy operation because
+	// Will produce a GROUP BY query at the server as well
+	// as appropriate subqueries for when an aggregation 'escapes'
+	// the GROUP BY context
-	// the IGrouping is not 'cut off' from the rest of the query: from X x in xs
+	from X x in xs
 	group x by x.z into xg
 	join Y y in ys on xg.Key equals y.z